mikyll/Mobile-Systems-M/flashcards.md

 <details><summary><b>Answer: </b></summary>

 #### How does flooding routing protocol **works**?
-Flooding is the most basic and simple routing protocol, where each node forwards an ingoing packet to each node available in broadcast, except for the sender (the one from which the current node received the packet), until the destination is reached.
+**Flooding** is the most basic and simple routing protocol, where each node forwards an ingoing packet to each node available in **broadcast**, except for the sender (the one from which the current node received the packet), until the destination is reached.

 #### **When** is it used?
 Flooding is the simplest, most trivial and straightforward routing protocol.
 It has some advantages, such as the fact that it doesn't require any storage of information on nodes.
 It has many problems, mostly efficiency ones, since the number of generated packets grows exponentially with the number of nodes.
 However, it still finds some uses, for example in emergency scenarios or when there's no way around.
-Flooding is often used in conjunction with other protocols, for example to deliver control packets.
+Flooding is often used in conjunction with other protocols, for example to **deliver control packets**.

 #### How can it be **optimized**?
 Examples: